-Combine most file types — even rich media — into a single, organized PDF.
-You can merge Word, Excel, PowerPoint, audio, video, or web pages, as well as existing PDFs.
+Use the Combine Files tool to merge Word, Excel, PowerPoint, audio, or video files, web pages, or existing PDFs.
 Acrobat lets you preview and arrange the documents and pages before creating the file.
 You can delete unwanted pages and move individual pages from a document anywhere among the pages being combined.
 Acrobat converts the pages of the various files into sequential pages of a single PDF.

-Drag files or emails directly into the Combine Files dialog box.
+Drag files or emails directly into the Combine Files interface.
 Alternatively, choose an option from the Add Files menu.
-You can add a folder of files, a web page, any currently open files, items in the clipboard, pages from a scanner, or a file you combined previously (Reuse Files).
+You can add a folder of files, a web page, any currently open files, items in the clipboard, pages from a scanner, an email, or a file you combined previously (Reuse Files).

-If you add a folder that contains files that Acrobat does not support for PDF conversion, those files are not added.
+If you add a folder that contains files other than PDFs, the non-PDF files are not added.

 In the Thumbnail view, drag-and-drop the file or page into position.
 As you drag, a blue bar moves between pages or documents to indicate the current position.

-In the Thumbnail view, click the plus sign next to the filename.
-Once visible, you can move the individual pages freely among the other pages and documents.
-Double-click a page to close the multipage file.
+In the Thumbnail view, hover over the page or file and then click the Expand pages thumbnail .
+In expanded view, you can easily move the individual pages among the other pages and documents.

 In the List view, click the column name that you want to sort by.
 Click again to sort in reverse order.
 The order of files in the list reflects the order of the files in the combined PDF.
 Sorting rearranges the pages of the combined PDF.